microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 />
 ```

-ProgressBar uses data binding to update the active UI.
-In the WindowsAppSDK, this is done by using
+AppNotificationProgressBar uses data binding to update the active UI.
+In the WindowsAppSDK, this is
-AppNotificationProgressData.
+done by using AppNotificationProgressData.
 Click
 [Here](https://github.com/microsoft/WindowsAppSDK/blob/main/specs/AppNotifications/AppNotifications-spec.md#notification-progress-updates)
 for an example.